sibozhang/Text2Video/README.md

 1.1 Video recording:

-Invite models to read all phoneme or pinyin, you can refer to prompts.docx or all_pinyin.txt.
+Read prompts cover all phonemes or pinyin, please refer to prompts.docx for phoneme or all_pinyin.txt for pinyin under ./prompts folder.
 Pause 0.5 second between each pronunciation.
-Use the camera to record 1280x720 video.
+Use the camera to record at least 1280x720 video.

 1.2 Phoneme-Mouth/ Pinyin-Mouth Shape Dictionary: